yadvi12/readme-for-codeoverflow/README.md

 Feel free to **file a new issue** with a respective title and description on the repository.
 If you already found a solution to your problem, **we would love to review your pull request**!

 ## License
-The Project is released under the under terms of the [MIT License](LICENSE).
+The Project is released under the terms of the [MIT License](LICENSE).

 </br>
 </br>